- What We Do

 Food Security Situation

 Over 540,000 refugees and Internally Displaced Persons (IDP) reside in Chad as a result of ongoing and intensified violence in Sudan and Central African Republic (CAR).
-In addition, since late 2013 over 58,000 Chadian returnees have fled the increased conflict in CAR.
-The steady influx of refugees and returnees has led to a deteriorating socio-economic situation, strained local resources, and increased food insecurity among vulnerable communities.
+In addition, the influx of Chadian returnees from CAR contributes to a deteriorating socio-economic situation, strained local resources, and increased food insecurity among vulnerable communities.

-Communities throughout Chad face chronic food insecurity due to low incomes, few income generating opportunities, harsh climate conditions, erratic rainfall patterns, and limited access to social services.
-Along the Sahelian belt, pockets of vulnerable households are expected to experience crisis levels of food insecurity between April and September.
+Communities throughout Chad face chronic food insecurity due to low incomes, few income generating opportunities, frequent droughts, and limited access to social services.

 Food Assistance Programs